 Sounds amazing but let’s face the reality.
 Not many 25-year olds are as cheerful as those seniors on the image.
 It is a cliché and it only annoys older people.
 A relevant strategy here is to use more natural visuals – seniors that pursue everyday activities and show emotions instead of fake smiles.

 With supporting visual content, your audience should find insights.
 Instead of a woman laughing alone with a salad, choose a beautiful flatlay of healthy food like avocado, quinoa or apples.
 To illustrate networking, download a photo of people partying or having coffee together.
-In other words, put more thought into ideas and invest more time to finding quality content.
+In other words, put more thought into ideas and invest more time in finding quality content.
 Think outside the box.

 At Depositphotos, we can talk about stock photos clichés forever.
 We even had a creative project, where art photographers were to reinvent the stock photography clichés.
 We also made a test “Which stock photography cliché are you?”.
 You should definitely explore both.
 Promise, the results will be insightful and fun.